Flu Shots and the Pandemic

 • Persons in racial and ethnic minority groups

-People with the following medical conditions should also seriously consider the flu shot:
+People with the following medical conditions should also seriously consider flu shots:

 • Asthma